furqanRupom/CSS-FLEX-BOX/readme.md

     ```

-    5. flex wrap - flex wrap adjusting all the items with if there is no remain space
+    5. flex wrap - flex wrap adjusting all the items width if there is no remain space

     ```css
     flex-wrap:wrap;